-Description of Rule Amendments In the event that proposed development cannot meet the required oceanfront setback defined in 15A NCAC 07H .0306(a), current Rule 15A NCAC 07H .0309(b) serves as an exception that can allow a structure no greater than 2,000 square feet to be constructed when it can meet a 60-foot setback and be sited no further oceanward than its landward-most adjacent neighbor.
-In addition, the proposed amendments remove a reference to when a lot was platted, making this development option available to all oceanfront property owners regardless of when their lot was platted.
+Description of Rule Amendments In the event that proposed development cannot meet the oceanfront setback defined in 15A NCAC 07H .0306(a), current Rule 15A NCAC 07H .0309(b) serves as an exception for lots platted before June 1, 1979 that may allow a structure no greater than 2,000 square feet to be constructed if it can meet a minimum setback of 60 feet and be sited no further oceanward than its landward-most adjacent neighbor.
+The proposed amendments: remove the reference to when a lot was platted, making this development option available to eligible oceanfront property owners regardless of when their lot was platted; increase the structure size limit from 2,000 square feet to 2,500 square feet; and remove the 1,000 square feet footprint condition.